-Multi-compartment compliance aids were prepared by the pharmacy for approximately 70 people based in the community.
+Multi-compartment compliance aids were prepared by the pharmacy for approximately 75 people based in the community.
 The pharmacy had a proforma to decide if a compliance aid was the most appropriate solution for a person requesting it.
+The RP was currently assessing all the people receiving compliance aids from the pharmacy to see if it was still appropriate for them.
 The pharmacy could offer reminder charts or medication administration records as an alternative.
 A selection of completed compliance aids were inspected.
 Each compliance aid had an identifier on the front, and dispensed and checked signatures were completed, along with a description of tablets.
 Patient information leaflets (PILs) were supplied each month.
 'When required' medicines were dispensed in boxes and the pharmacy team were aware of what could and could not be placed in trays.
 A record of any changes made was kept on the patient information sheet, which was available for the pharmacist during the clinical checking process.

 The dispensary shelves used to store stock were organised and tidy.
-The stock was arranged alphabetically on pull out shelves.
+The stock was arranged alphabetically on shelves.
+As described in principle three, the main dispensary was wedge-shaped.
+This made it difficult for team members to locate and select products stored at the rear where space was very limited.
+The manager explained that she planned to rearrange the stock in the coming weeks to ensure only rarely used products were stored in the rear of the dispensary.
 Date checking was undertaken each week and the entire dispensary was checked every three months.
 Spot checks revealed no date expired stock or mixed batches.
 Prescriptions containing owings were appropriately managed, and the prescription was kept with the balance until it was collected.
+The pharmacy liaised with the local GP practice to arrange alternatives when medicines were likely to be unavailable from the manufacturers for the foreseeable future.
 Stock was obtained from reputable sources including Alliance and AAH.
 Specials were obtained from Alliance Specials.
 Invoices were seen to this effect.
 Records of recalls and alerts were seen and were annotated with the outcome and the date actioned.